colinmccormick/CarND-Path-Planning-Project/README.md

 #### Prediction

 In the Prediction module (starting line 295), the algorithm looks through all vehicles included in the sensor fusion information to determine if any are in the current lane ahead of the ego vehicle, within the distance COLLISION_BUFFER (30m).
 If so, the algorithm begins to consider passing, by examining whether possible passing lanes are clear.
 When driving in the left or right lanes this is the center lane; while driving in the center lane it is either the left or right lane.
-"Clear" is defined as a distance of COLLISION_BUFFER ahead and PASSING_BUFFER (25 m) behind.
+"Clear" is defined as a distance of COLLISION_BUFFER ahead and behind.

 The determination of whether a given lane is clear is handled by lane_clear() (lines 166-186), which examines each car in the sensor_fusion data to see if it is in the given lane, then projects its current location using its measured velocity, the time increment and the number of previous path steps.